oicr-gsi/bam-qc-metrics/metrics.md

 - `samtools` and `bedtools` are wrapped by the Python packages `pysam` and `pybedtools`, respectively.
 - `pysam` is also used for processing CIGAR strings.
-- `pairsMappedAbnormallyFar` is a secondary metric, computed from the insert size histogram, which in turn is derived from `samtools` stats.
+- `pairsMappedAbnormallyFar` is a secondary metric, computed from the insert size histogram, which in turn is derived from `samtools stats`.
 In this instance, 'abnormal' is defined by the `insert max` parameter.

 ## Filtering